runtimeverification/evm-semantics/proofs/erc20/README.md

     )
 ```

-For the demonstration purpose, we give a loose upper-bound of the maximum gas amount.
+`<gas>` cell specifies the maximum gas amount.
+Here we give a loose upper-bound for the demonstration purpose.
 In practice, one should set a reasonable amount of the gas limit to see if the program does not consume too much gas ensuring no gas leakage.

 ```
 gas:
     /* G */ 100000 => _
 ```

-No log is generated.
+`<log>` cell specifies that no log is generated during the execution.

 ```
 log:
     /* _ */ .List
 ```

-It does not refund any gas.
+`<refund>` cell specifies that no gas is refunded.
 Note that it does not mean it consumes all the provided gas.
-The gas refund happens for some situation, e.g., re-claiming the unused storage entries by storing 0.
+The gas refund happens only for some situation, e.g., re-claiming (i.e., garbage-collecting) unused storage entries.

 ```
 refund:
     /* _ */ 0
 ```

 `<storage>` cell specifies that the value of `totaySupply` is `TOTAL` and other entries are not relevant (could be arbitrary values).
-Note that `pos(totalSupply)` is 2.
+Note that `pos(totalSupply) = 2`.

 ```
 storage: